Rosh-Made/rosh-made/blog/2021-06-21-my-bran-new-blog.md

 ~ [](https://ecostore.com/nz/)[Eco Store](https://ecostore.com/nz/) has few [package options](https://ecostore.com/nz/shop/household/packs/) for Home/Cleaning care where you can buy directly from them but not sure if they have glass bottles.

-Reducing our plastic use is critical and will require determined social and behavioral shifts.
-But the good news is that even the smallest switches can make a positive impact.
-Be the part to reduce plastic pollution and conserve resources.
-REMEMBER every effort counts and do it for you, your family, and our planet.

 ![](/assets/collage.jpeg)

 > “You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of a difference you want to make.”
 > — Jane Goodall

+Thank you for taking your time to read and I hope you enjoyed and bring awareness to people around you.
 I'm going to be covering more on kitchen sustainable swaps on another blog, stay tuned!

-Meanwhile,

-~ Do a little research on Refill station
+Meanwhile, make a little effort, do a little research on Refill stations in your area, and start making a difference.

-~
+Reducing our plastic use is critical and will require determined social and behavioral shifts.
+But the good news is that even the smallest switches can make a positive impact.
+Be the part to reduce plastic pollution and conserve resources.
+REMEMBER every effort counts and do it for you, your family, and our planet.